Ahmad43A/Ahmad43A/README.md

 ### -My Skills involve in elasticsearch Database and kibana as data visualization.
 ### -My Other Skills also include Linux and Kustos Query Language.
 ### -I’m looking to collaborate on on defensive and Offensive related openSource projects.
-### -also I have a knack for Coding and a Scripts.
 ### -I'm Fond about learning or gaining new knowledge's to sharpen my Skills set.
+### -Fun Fact: I have a knack for Coding and a Scripts.

 ### - Languages and Tools